bartk97/NYC-Taxi-Anomaly-Detection/README.md

 * 2014-12-24 13:00:00 - 2014-12-26 03:00:00 - Christmas time
 * 2015-01-25 21:00:00 - 2015-01-27 16:00:00 - blizzard

-**Disadvantage of the method:** It did not detect anomalies in the period: Thanksgiving, New Year Day and parts of the Christmas time.
+It did not detect anomalies in the period: Thanksgiving, New Year Day and parts of the Christmas time.

 ## Appendix
 When I was preparing this project and learning about anomaly detection with DL, I created two projects:
 * [Set of ECG signals - anomaly detection - Autoencoder](https://github.com/bartk97/NYC-Taxi-Anomaly-Detection/blob/main/Other/Set%20of%20ECG%20-%20anomaly%20detection%20-%20Autoencoder.ipynb)
-* [Stock Proce - anomaly detection - LSTM Autoencoder](https://github.com/bartk97/NYC-Taxi-Anomaly-Detection/blob/main/Other/Stock%20price%20-%20anomaly%20detection%20-%20LSTM%20Autoencoder.ipynb) (needs to be improved)
+* [Stock Price - anomaly detection - LSTM Autoencoder](https://github.com/bartk97/NYC-Taxi-Anomaly-Detection/blob/main/Other/Stock%20price%20-%20anomaly%20detection%20-%20LSTM%20Autoencoder.ipynb) (needs to be improved)

  which are based on projects from *References*.